Bartosz Kwiecień

-Bartosz Kwiecień (born 7 May 1994) is a Polish professional footballer who plays as a centre-back or a defensive midfielder for Polish club Korona Kielce.
+Bartosz Kwiecień (born 7 May 1994) is a Polish professional footballer who plays as a centre-back or defensive midfielder for I liga club Miedź Legnica.

 Career

 Jagiellonia Białystok

 On 27 July 2017, Kwiecień signed a four-year contract with Jagiellonia Białystok.
 Bartosz debuted for Jagiellonia on 17 July 2017 against Zagłębie Lubin.
 He scored his first goal for the club on 12 December 2017 against Korona Kielce in a 5–1 victory.

 Loan to Arka Gdynia

 On 5 August 2020, he was loaned to Arka Gdynia.